hyphop/khadas-openwrt/README.openwrt.vims.md

 + blink led mode started if openwrt was successful loaded
 + setup root password and wifi password at fist after installation!
 + usb net connection enabled by default in bridge mode with LAN
-+ if vim device connected by usb cable to your pc u can have network access to LAN via usb-net without any extra configuration
++ if VIM device connected by usb cable to your pc u can have network access to LAN via usb-net without any extra configuration

 ## Install